 Paver sealers are particularly popular for pool pavers that are exposed to salt chlorinated chemicals - however it is vital to use the right pool sealer for the pavers you have selected.
 Sealing pavers is also a great solution in having your old, weathered existing paving restored and looking beautiful.

-For more information about sealing pavers, visit our Knowledge Centre.

-Or visit your local APC store to ascertain the best and most suitable sealer for your paver.
+For more information about sealing pavers, visit our Knowledge Centre or visit your local APC store and talk with our expert staff to find the best and most suitable sealer for your paver.